-John Dickerson is a correspondent for 60 Minutes.
-He is also a Contributing Editor to The Atlantic and the host of the Whistlestop podcast and co-host of the Slate Political Gabfest.
+John Dickerson is a CBS senior national correspondent and Chief Political Analyst.
+He is also a Contributing Writer to The Atlantic and is co-host of the Slate Political Gabfest.

 Presidential Abuse of Power